Are you set up for success on Temu?

 Here’s how the selling process on Temu works:

-- Sellers must register via seller.temu.com.
+1. To become a Temu seller, you must register via seller.temu.com.
 You’ll need to provide business documentation and evidence of your credentials.
+These Temu seller account requirements ensure platform quality.

-It should be noted that, while Temu allows individual sellers to set up an account, it prioritizes factory-direct wholesalers and sellers.
+It should be noted that, while Temu allows individuals to open a Temu seller account, it prioritizes factory-direct wholesalers and sellers.

-Temu doesn’t charge an upfront listing fee to businesses.
-Instead, it takes a slice of commission on every product sale you make, and this is typically at a rate of between 5% and 20%.
-The proportion of commission you pay depends largely on aspects like the product category your item is in and its margin ‘profile’.
+Temu doesn’t charge upfront Temu seller fees to businesses.
+Instead, the Temu seller commission rate applies to every sale, and this is typically at a rate of between 5% and 20%.
+The proportion of commission you pay on these Temu selling fees depends largely on aspects like the product category your item is in and its margin ‘profile’.

 Which product categories perform best on Temu?